kddfinanceday/kddfinanceday-github.io/travelAward.md

 We remind you that awarded applicants must register and attend the KDD conference.

-# Student Grant
+# Student Travel Award
 ## Applicant Eligibility
 1. Each applicant must be a student located in the United States.
-2. The awardee is required to attend the KDD Finance Day 2023.
+2. The awardees are required to attend the KDD Finance Day 2023.
 3. During the expense reimbursement stage, an awardee must provide proof of registration for KDD Finance Day 2023.